sheagcraig/Spruce-for-Munki/README.md

 Subcommands have further options, which you can learn about by running Spruce with the -h command, like this: `./spruce.py icons -h`.

 Obviously this is a powerful and dangerous tool.
 You've been warned!

+## TODO
+First and foremost, Spruce for Munki is missing all of the cute emojis.

+Fear not; emojis are coming.
+And new ones just for Munki: Huzzah!

+Other planned features:
+- Reporting options are still poorly organized.
+Argparse config will improve both the descriptions/help text and also the means by which you can customize your reporting.
+- There are a number of commented out reports.
+These are very specific to my org for our testing cycle.
+I will blog about this, and include information about what they mean at a later date.
+- Documentation!